androso/astro-gyoza/src/content/spec/projects.md

 ---
-title: 项目
+title: Projects
-description: 这些是我创建或参与的项目，如果你感兴趣不妨去给个 Star。
+description: These are projects I've created or participated in, if you're interested, feel free to give them a star
 ---